gobbolab/goblin-speaks/docs/components/overview.md

 ## Heads

 These are the available heads in the framework.
-Mount these to your animatronic body to give your fortune teller some character.
+Mount these to your animatronic body to give your machine some character.

 | Name | Description | Details |
 |---|---|---|